-Zack Getsee enters his first season as Transylvania baseball head coach in the fall of 2016.
+Zack Getsee enters his third season as head coach for the Transylvania baseball team in the 2019 season.

-Getsee arrives to Lexington after spending the last five years as the head assistant coach at Division III Webster University in St. Louis, Missouri.
+Getsee came to Lexington in the summer of 2016 after spending the previous five years as the head assistant coach at Division III Webster University in St. Louis, Missouri.

 During Getsee’s tenure as assistant coach at Webster, the Gorloks amassed an overall record of 171-61 (.737).
 Playing in the St. Louis Intercollegiate Athletic Association, Webster captured five regular season titles, advancing to the Division III College World Series in three of those runs.

 While at Webster, Getsee had an integral role in an offense which finished in the top-10 nationally in stolen bases in three of his final four seasons in St. Louis; in 2015 and 2016 the Gorloks ranked in the top-10 nationally in doubles and home runs.

 Serving as the top assistant under Bill Kurich at Webster, Getsee was part of a staff that guided the Gorloks to a school record for most wins with 37 in both 2013 and 2014.
 The Gorloks finished the 2014 regular season ranked #1 overall in the D3Baseball.com poll, and #2 nationally in the ABCA coaches’ poll.
 In 2012 and 2013, Webster recorded fifth-place finishes at the Division III College World Series, and in the process, became the first school out of the state of Missouri to ever win a game at the D-III World Series.

 Serving in roles of both catching coach and hitting coach, Getsee has coached five ABCA Rawlings All-Americans.
 Webster also had success off the field as Getsee helped engineer an academic study system that resulted in a team of 35 players achieving a cumulative grade-point average of better than 3.0.